So, you’re ready to sell your home. The most important thing you will need to do to get your home sold is price it correctly before it goes to market.

 Most of the above are either factors that we can’t do anything about (for example: location, aspect, area) or factors that we have taken care of already (advertising, terms offered, general condition).
 Price on the other hand is something that needs a lot of reflection and preparatory work by both you and your consultant.

-It is natural for any vendor to want as much as possible for their home and it is our job to get you the maximum the market will stand.
+- It is natural for any vendor to want as much as possible for their home and it is our job to get you the maximum the market will stand.

 - It is logical that the best buyers currently in the market for your home will most likely be the first people to inspect.
 If you price it too high they may reject it immediately.
 Such buyers will only occasionally return to a home weeks later and buy.

-Your Ray White Allens Sales Consultant will work with you to explore comparable homes that have sold in recent months (ie. homes that are similar to yours that have recently sold in your area, or sold in a similar market).
+- Your Ray White Sales Consultant will work with you to explore comparable homes that have sold in recent months (ie. homes that are similar to yours that have recently sold in your area, or sold in a similar market).

-Be wary of any agent who tries to buy your listing by shooting from the hip and giving you a price way in excess of what you know it is worth.
+- Be wary of any agent who tries to buy your listing by shooting from the hip and giving you a price way in excess of what you know it is worth.
 In the end this could cost you money, not make you money.
 You must be as objective as you possibly can when pricing your home.
 It is very easy for us to become emotional about something as big and close to us as our home.
 If you have deadlines to meet or are keen to sell, you must be as objective as you possibly can.
 Quite often one of the things that leaves a home for sale for several months is simply emotional difference between what a vendor thinks their home is worth and what the market portrays it as being worth (ie. the homes true market value).

 - You work with your consultant, you do not allow them to simply give you figures and tell you what they think it is worth.
 To a certain extent it’s irrelevant.
 What is important, is what the comparisons say your home is worth on todays market.
 Get involved, go and look at the other homes if necessary – and in a lot of cases it will be crystal clear where your home should be priced.

-If you are marketing through the auction or tender processes, or simply without a price, listen to what the market is saying in terms of where it sees your homes value.
+- If you are marketing through the auction or tender processes, or simply without a price, listen to what the market is saying in terms of where it sees your homes value.
 Discuss this feedback with your consultant and if you eventually do have to put a price on it, use the feedback as a guide.

-A decision to sell, is the decision to meet the market.
+- A decision to sell, is the decision to meet the market.
 The reason why some houses sell and others don’t is quite often a matter of the vendor being realistic in meeting the market’s appraisal of the value of their home.

-Once you establish the market value you need to keep your asking price as close to it as you possibly can.
+- Once you establish the market value you need to keep your asking price as close to it as you possibly can.

 - It is important to also note here that there are several factors that do not relate to the value of your property.
 These are:

 Summary of Problems that Can Be Caused by Overpricing

+Don’t shoot the messenger.
+Remember that the market is the buyer for your home – not your consultant.
+We believe we don’t do you any favours by giving you distorted information just so that you think we are great.
 To get your home sold in as short a time as possible and for the best possible price there are as some decisions to be made.
 To help you make these decisions, we prefer to tell you what’s happening every step of the way – so that together we can establish what strategy to employ next.